seanWLawrence/coronavirus-data-visualizations/README.md

     for data visualization
 - Jenkins server runs in EC2 instance and runs the build script daily to ensure the data is at least 24 hours up to date
+- Jenkins also rebuilds the site through a GitHub webhook that gets triggered on a push to this repo

 ## TODO